vadash/gwent-daily-demo/README.md

 options->resolution->fullscreen : DISABLED

-FLUX or windows 10 night light should be disabled as well.
-You can hide your name as well in options.
+FLUX or windows 10 night light should be disabled as well

 ## scaling (can skip with 100% windows scaling)
 1) Find gwent game exe (not gog)